mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

 Business
 -------

-We define some types for making eaiser to reason about the roles in an Escrow.
+We define some types for making eaiser to reason about the roles in an escrow.
 Both sender and receiver are identified by a :code:`WalletAddress`, but we define wrappers over it: